-Medicaid’s Personal Care Services (PCS) program provides services to Nevada residents who need assistance in order to continue to live at home due to a chronic health issue or disability.
+Medicaid’s Personal Care Services (PCS) program provides services to Nevada residents who need assistance to continue to live at home due to a chronic health issue or disability.
 By providing services in the home that assist eligible applicants with everyday activities, such as eating, walking, dressing, preparing meals, and light housecleaning, individuals who would otherwise require nursing home placement are able to continue living independently in their own homes.

 With PCS there is an option for Self-Directed Care, also known as consumer directed care, meaning individuals in this program act as the employer of their caregiver.
 They (or their Personal Care Representative) are able to hire, train, oversee, and fire the caregiver of their choosing, given the provider is qualified for the position.
 An Intermediary Service Organization (ISO) handles the budgetary aspects.
 Self-Directed Care is available throughout the state of Nevada and offers flexibility in not only choosing the provider, but also in determining when and how care should be provided.
-Family members including siblings and adult children can be hired and paid as caregivers unless they are legally responsible for the care recipient.
+Family members, including siblings and adult children, can be hired and paid as caregivers unless they are legally responsible for the care recipient.
 Spouses and other Legally Responsible Individuals (LRIs) may not be paid for providing personal care under this program.

 Provider Agency Care, an alternative to Self-Directed Care, is also available, but is limited to the areas where there are provider agencies.
 Via this option, the individual selects the agency in which to provide care, but it’s the agency that acts as the employer.